How Millennials and GenZ Are Redefining Social Relationships

 Relationships are hard for millennials.
 They are much harder than for the previous generations.

-It is extremely difficult to pinpoint one cause that could explain it all.
-As often within the realm of social sciences, phenomenons are not rooted in one origin.
+It is difficult to pinpoint one cause that could explain it all.
+As often within the realm of social sciences, phenomenons are not rooted in one cause.
 They are influenced by a succession of different events that once combined, lead to a specific situation.

 As we are about to find out, technology has been the main driver behind the transformation of social relationships during the recent decade.